+The team may use expert judgement and anecdotal evidence to compile preliminary lists of information, but it should be noted where this is the case.
 The team should use existing data and reports, if available, to identify target stocks, in scope species, habitats and ecosystems that may be affected by the UoA.